Neonatal alloimmune thrombocytopenia: Parental evaluation and pregnancy management

 - Yale University School of Medicine

 Neonatal alloimmune thrombocytopenia (NAIT) is a disorder in which fetal platelets contain an antigen inherited from the father that the mother lacks, most commonly human platelet antigen (HPA)-1a incompatibility.
 The mother then develops antibodies against this paternal antigen and these antibodies cross the placenta and bind to the fetal platelets.
-Clearance of the antibody-coated platelets results in fetal/neonatal thrombocytopenia.
-In contrast to Rh(D) alloimmunization, NAIT often affects a first pregnancy and maternal anti-platelet antibody titers are not predictive of the degree of fetal thrombocytopenia .
+Clearance of the antibody-coated platelets results in fetal/neonatal thrombocytopenia; platelet function remains relatively normal.
+In contrast to Rh(D) alloimmunization, NAIT often affects a first pregnancy .

 This topic will provide a brief overview of NAIT and discuss parental evaluation and management of affected pregnancies.
 Postnatal issues are reviewed separately.
 (See "Causes of neonatal thrombocytopenia", section on 'Fetal and neonatal alloimmune thrombocytopenia'.)